Site icon Bia review

 Operating System Compatibility

-D-Link wireless adapters are compatible with a wide range of operating systems:
+The D-Link wireless adapters can work with several operating systems:

 Software Utilities

-D-Link provides software utilities to enhance the functionality of their wireless adapters:
+Software utilities from D-Link extend the functionality of their wireless adapters:

 Comparisons with Competing Models